shishirkh/delhi_shelters/README.md

 # Delhi Shelters

-Sharing the code for everyone to contribute and make use of the raw data provided by the gov.
+Sharing the code for everyone to contribute and get creative with the data.

 The Delhi Gov. has released a list of places where provisions of night shelters and free food has been made by them to help everyone in this difficult time.
 They have also released a maps web-page for giving the locations.
 Unfortunately they have not used Google Maps due to which Navigation and knowing the exact location is difficult.
 I have used their list and maps web-pages to find and compile the Google maps links of the places.
 It will be helpful for anyone who wants to reach the place.
 I have also sorted it according to areas in Delhi.